Lixxide/QLang/README.md

 **Data in and out**

-}ab : sets data[a] to the ascii/UTF-8/idk value of b
+{ab : sets data[a] to the ascii/UTF-8/idk value of b

 }a  : prints data[a] as a character